cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

 There are 4 files of HEAT templates.
 Each of them is used to create a different part of the base infrastructure.

-* [kypo-base-networking.yml](heat-templates/kypo-base-networking.yml) - Creates a base network where all sandboxes, KYPO-head and KYPO-proxy will be connected to.
+* [kypo-base-networking.yml](heat-templates/kypo-base-networking.yml) - Creates a base network where all sandboxes, KYPO-head, and KYPO-proxy will be connected to.
     This template is designed for KYPO-head and KYPO-proxy to have public IP addresses.
 * [kypo-base-networking-private.yml](heat-templates/kypo-base-networking-private.yml) - Almost the same as the previous one but this template is designed for KYPO-head and KYPO-proxy to have private IP addresses.